-CARELINE EMERGENCY CALL SYSTEM
+EMERGENCY CALL SYSTEM

 This is an important feature and enables you to summon help in the event of an emergency.
-This is a 24-hour emergency call system activated by a pendant, a personal alarm worn around your neck or wrist.
-The Careline is managed by Home Safeguard from East Devon District Council.
+This is a 24-hour emergency call system activated by a Pendant, a personal alarm worn around your neck or wrist.
 You are advised to test your pendant at least once a month.
-(Please look after your pendant as you will need to replace it at your own cost should it become damaged or misplaced).
+(Please look after your pendant and the unit as you will need to replace them at your own cost should they become damaged or misplaced).